argumentativeyouth/pblog/_pages/about.md

 I also love photography.

-You can check out my art and photography [here](https://www.pritams.studio/).

 I work at an AI-powered edtech, revolutionizing education.

 I am a rationally cynical & candid person in pursuit of civility.